Job situation improves in 2018-19: Govt data

 The improvement in the job situation, according to the PLFS, was witnessed in both urban and rural areas as well as among men and women.
 While the unemployment rate in rural area came down to 5 per cent during 2018-19 from 5.3 per cent in the previous financial year; in urban areas, it declined to 6 per cent from 6.2 per cent during the same period.

-The National Statistical Office launched the PLFS in April 2017 to estimate the key employment and unemployment indicators like WPR, LFPR and unemployment rate in the short-time-interval of three months.
+The National Statistical Office launched the PLFS in April 2017 to estimate the key employment and unemployment indicators like WPR, LFPR and unemployment rate in the short-time interval of three months.
+According to the quarterly data, the unemployment rate during the June 2019 quarter declined to 8.9 per cent, down from 9.3 per cent in the March 2019 quarter, based on the current weekly status (CWS) approach.
+The improvement in job situation was witnessed among all age groups.

+Under the CWS approach, a person is considered as unemployed in a week if he/she did not work even for an hour during the week but sought or was available for work at least for an hour during the week.
+The other parameters, including LFPR and WPR, also showed improvement in all categories and age groups in the quarterly data which was released along with the second annual report based on PLFS.

 - READ MORE ON: